 For the best selection of new books, try one of the Bookazine branches.
 There’s one along Chaweng Beach Road opposite McDonalds as well as one at the airport and at the two biggest Tesco centres, which are at Chaweng and Lamai.
 This is also where you’ll get international magazines and newspapers – at a premium.
 SE-ED bookshop has a store at Tesco Lotus Chaweng and a branch upstairs at Big C too.

-But our favourite has to be Island Books in Lamai, known for its selection of thousands of used books in several languages.
+For second hand books our favourite has to be Island Books in Lamai, known for its selection of thousands of used books in several languages.
 What’s great is that all books available are updated to their website daily – quite unusual for a used-book store.
 Books can be reserved in case you’re worried they sell before you get there to collect.

-Last updated on 9th March, 2015.
+Last updated on 23rd September, 2016.